-LED Shoebox LightsLED Shoebox Lights provide an effective way to light up a large area with ease.
+LED Shoebox LightsLED Shoebox Light fixtures provide an effective way to light up a large area with ease.
 They are pole mount light fixtures found in parking lots and large outdoor areas.
-Current traditional styles like Metal Halide and High Pressure Sodium fixtures range from 400 Watts to 1000 Watts and can easily be replaced with LED Lights.
-They come in a myriad of power options which range from 50 watts to 500 watts and can produce up to 70,000 lumens.
+Shoebox lights come in a myriad of power options which range from 50 watts to 500 watts and can produce up to 70,000 lumens.
 You can expect your lighting bill to reduced by 50% to 80% after you convert to LED.
 Get Your Free LED Shoebox Lighting Plan

 Frequently Asked Questions